aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

  Introduction
 ==============

-Training a custom model with custom datasets is one of the key tasks when building computer vision solutions.
-Peeking Duck allows you to train a custom computer vision model with your own dataset without the need to write the boilerplate codes.

-This section will introduce you the key features of the training pipeline and how to get started.
-The following sections will introduce you how to train your own model with your own data by customizing the training parameters.
+Training custom computer vision models with custom datasets is a crucial aspect of building computer vision solutions.
+Peeking Duck simplifies this process by eliminating the need for writing boilerplate code.
+In this section, we will explore the key features of the training pipeline and provide a guide on getting started.
+Subsequent sections will demonstrate how to train your own model using your specific data by customizing the training parameters.

-The current version of PeekingDuck supports image classification model training.
-Object detection are being developed and will be available in future releases.
+Please note that the current version of PeekingDuck focuses on image classification model training.
+While object detection capabilities are under development, they will be included in future releases.

 Features